KALYANKUMAR13/project-containization/monitoring/Statefuleset/README.md

 A Persistent Volume Claim (PVC) is a request for storage by a user.
 PVCs are used by pods to request specific amounts and types of storage.
 The PVC specifies the desired storage capacity, access modes, and optionally the storage class.
 When a PVC is created, Kubernetes looks for a suitable PV that meets the claim's requirements and binds the PVC to that PV.

 Statefulset -> PVC -> StorageClass -> Provisioner -> PV

+If we want to use external storage class, CSI Container Storage Interface will be provided by particular storage to use in k8s cluster .